-From time to time, the partnership negotiates various contractual workout agreements with borrowers.
+From time to time, the partnership negotiates and enters into contractual workout agreements with borrowers.
 Under the terms of these workout agreements the partnership is not obligated to make any additional monetary advances for the maintenance or repair of the collateral securing the loans.
-As of March 31, 2009 and December 31, 2008, there were three and two loans respectively, in workout agreements.
+As of June 30, 2009 and December 31, 2008, there were four and two loans, respectively, in workout agreements.